hekmaflo/javascript-practice/Responsive_Web_Design/notes.md

 inline elements: a, strong,em, span

 We can change this behavior by setting the display property to flex on the parent element.

+## Adding backgrowund color

+you can add aditional calsses to divs

+e.g <div class='col col-bg'> </div>

+## spacing out colums with flexbox

+justify-content:
+space-between;

+woould be added to the parent element.

+space-around would put space around each item. left, right, top, bottom.

+space-evenly, wuld make all space even.

+## control vertical position of items with flexbox

+align-items:

+flex-start would align items to the top of the div

+center would vertically center

+flex-end would align items to the end of the div.

+stretch would strech vertically on the div.